-When metabolite levels are changing (and the enzyme levels are fixed), this will usually change the reaction rates.
+When enzyme levels are constant and metabolite concentrations are changing, the reaction rates will usually change.
 However, there are exceptions.
-To see which variations of the metabolite profile can affect the reaction rates, and therefore the enzymatic cost at a given flux, we first introduce some terminology.
-We generally assume a given flow pattern, and flux and metabolite profiles in the corresponding feasible polytopes.
+In what cases will a metabolite variation leave all reaction rates (or, in turn, the enzymatic cost at a given flux), unchanged?
+To see this, we need some more terminology.
+Below we assume a given \fluxpattern, defining feasible polytopes for flux and metabolite profiles.

-\textbf{Definition (Thermodynamically neutral metabolite variations)} The thermodynamic force of reaction $l$, given by $\Theta_l = -\Delta_{\rm r} G_l/RT = \ln k^{\rm eq}_{l} - \sum_i n_{il}\,s_i$, is a linear function on the metabolite polytope.
-A metabolite variation $\delta \mv$ is called \emph{thermodynamically neutral} if adding $\delta \mv$ to any metabolite profile $\mv$ leaves all thermodynamic forces $\Theta_l$ unchanged.
-The set of thermodynamically neutral metabolite variations $\delta \mv$ is called \emph{thermodynamically neutral subspace}.
-It is given by the nullspace of $\Ntot\trans$ (where $\Ntot$ is the stoichiometric matrix referring to all -- internal and external -- metabolites).
+\textbf{Definition (Thermodynamically neutral metabolite variations)} The thermodynamic force of reaction $l$, given by $\theta_l = -\Delta_{\rm r} G_l/RT = \ln k^{\rm eq}_{l} - \sum_i n_{il}\,\ln c_i$, is a linear function on the metabolite polytope.
+A metabolite variation $\delta \lncv$ is called \emph{thermodynamically neutral} if it can be added to any metabolite profile $\lncv$ without changing the thermodynamic forces $\theta_l$.
+The set of thermodynamically neutral metabolite variations $\delta \lncv$ is called the \emph{thermodynamically neutral subspace}.
+It is given by the nullspace of ${\Ntot}\trans$ (where $\Ntot$ is the stoichiometric matrix referring to all -- internal and external -- metabolites).
 If the difference between two profiles $\lncvA$ and $\lncvB$ is thermodynamically neutral, then $\lncvA$ and $\lncvB$ are called \emph{thermodynamically equivalent}.

-\textbf{Definition (Mass-action neutral metabolite variations)} In some rate laws, the reaction rate depends on metabolite levels only through mass-action terms $S_l = \prod_i c_i^{m^{\rm S}_{li}}$ (for substrates) and $P_l = \prod_i c_i^{m^{\rm P}_{li}}$ (for products).
-A metabolite variation $\delta \mv$ is called \emph{mass-action neutral} if adding $\delta \mv$ to any metabolite profile $\mv$ leaves all these terms in a model unchanged.
+\textbf{Definition (Mass-action neutral metabolite variations)} With some rate laws, the reaction rate depends on metabolite concentrations only through the mass-action terms $S_l = \prod_i c_i^{m^{\rm S}_{li}}$ (for substrates) and $P_l = \prod_i c_i^{m^{\rm P}_{li}}$ (for products).
+A metabolite variation $\delta \lncv$ is called \emph{mass-action neutral} if it can be added to any metabolite profile $\lncv$ without changing these terms in the model.
 The set of mass-action neutral metabolite variations is called \emph{mass-action neutral subspace}.
 It is given by the nullspace of ${\Mmat^{\rm S} \choose \Mmat^{\rm P}}$.
 If the difference between two profiles $\lncvA$ and $\lncvB$ is mass-action neutral, then $\lncvA$ and $\lncvB$ are called \emph{mass-action equivalent}.